238.3 Route Surveying

 Proposed channel change surveys are always included for each bridge survey.
 The channel change survey consists of alignment, profile, and cross sections.
 On photogrammetric surveys the channel change profile and cross sections and/or contours are furnished by photogrammetry.
 If no channel change is necessary, the existing channel is surveyed, including cross sections 300 ft. upstream and downstream for use in computing earthwork quantities for any necessary cleanout of the existing channel.

-Pages 1, 2, 3 and 4 of Form BR 105R are partially completed in the field to supplement the bridge survey.
+Pages 1, 2, 3 and 4 of the Bridge Survey Report Form are partially completed in the field to supplement the bridge survey.
 Certain information included on this form cannot be obtained in the office, such as a complete, accurate description of the stream channel and valley as required to describe their hydraulic characteristics.
-This information is used for the hydraulic calculations for the bridge survey report and receives careful consideration, both in the field and in the office.
+This information is used in the hydraulic calculations for the structure(s) and should receive careful consideration, both in the field and in the office.
 Survey notes for bridge surveys are recorded in accordance with previously mentioned requirements.

 Triangulation may be necessary to project the survey centerline across larger streams where it is not practical to make a direct measurement across the stream.
 Since the distance across the stream and, in turn, the length of structure is determined by the triangulation, the base lines are surveyed and the angles measured to at least the same accuracy as required for the survey centerline.
 Increased accuracy for the base line survey may be required for large streams and where the length of the base line is short in relation to the distance across the stream.
 The base line is established in relation to the survey centerline and to a length that will cause the interior angles of the triangle to be as near to 60 degrees as possible.
 Base lines are established on both sides of the stream, and the triangulation is computed from both directions as a check on all surveys.
 The survey field book includes notes for the base line survey, a record of the angles, and the computations for the triangulation.
 Electronic distance measuring equipment can be used for direct measurement of stream crossing distances.